How to Hire an Entry Level Java Developer (2021 Update)

 Skill Set and Personality Traits Desired

-Having a list of your desired skills and personality traits allows any candidates to quickly determine if they should take the time to apply to your position.
-Let’s be real, everyone is busy and has things going on, and applying to tons of jobs can be time consuming.
+Having a list of your desired skills and personality traits allows any candidate to quickly determine if they should take the time to apply to your position.
+Let’s be real, everyone is busy and has things going on, and applying to tons of jobs can be time-consuming.
 Having an easy to digest list of skills and personality traits saves time and results in better matches.

 Benefits and Perks